Daman-Portfolio/data-analyst-daman/README.md

 ### 🔹 Dataset:
 Sourced from the [City of Vancouver Open Data Portal](https://opendata.vancouver.ca), this dataset contains historical records of employee remuneration and expenses from 2016 to 2023.
+The AWS services used for this part are shown below:
+!
+[AWS Services used for EDA] (https://github.com/Daman-Portfolio/data-analyst-daman/blob/main/Picture1.png)
 ### 🔹 Methodology:
 - Data ingestion and cleaning using **AWS S3** and **Glue Databrew**
 - Profiling and summarizing the dataset